Wendystraite/jotai-logger/README.md

    - Setting to `0` - Only log when the browser is completely idle (may delay logs indefinitely)
    - Setting to `-1` - Disable `requestIdleCallback` completely, logging scheduled transactions immediately.
 This is the same as `synchronous: true`.

+3. `maxProcessingTimeMs` (default: `16ms`) - Controls how long to process transactions in a single batch:
+   - Higher values (e.g., `50ms`) - Process more transactions per batch, potentially improving throughput but may impact UI responsiveness
+   - Lower values (e.g., `5ms`) - Process fewer transactions per batch, keeping the main thread more responsive
+   - Setting to `0` or negative - Process all queued transactions in one go without time limits (same as `synchronous: true`)
+   - The default `16ms` corresponds to approximately one frame at 60fps, balancing performance and responsiveness

 Here are some examples of how to configure these options based on your needs:

 ```tsx